Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Primer

 \subsection{Adversarial attacks}

-We first introduce the state-of-the-art attacks in the field.
+We first introduce five representative attacks as background knowledge.
 Supposing the DNN model is equal to a non-convex function $F$.
 In general, given an image $x$ along with the rightful one-hot encoded label $y_{true}$, an attacker searches for the adversarial example $x_{adv}$.